alexbrostowin/portscanner/README.md

 This tool will show you the open ports on a given IP address or domain name.
 The application uses the sfml-network library in order to test the ports.
 Please use responsibly as scanning ports can be seen as malicious behavior. "scanme.nmap.org" is a website that will freely allow you to scan their ports several times a day and should be used for testing this application on non-local networks.
 Otherwise, test it on localhost.

 ## Installation
 In order to compile the source code into an executable, you must have the SFML libraries installed.
 On Linux, check your distribution's repository.
-For Windows and Mac, visit [the SFML website] (https://www.sfml-dev.org/index.php).
+For Windows and Mac, visit [the SFML website](https://www.sfml-dev.org/index.php).
 The following directions will be for compiling on Linux using g++.
 First, you will need to compile the source code:
 ```
 g++ -c portscanner.cpp